 - The cases are to be solved in designated hotel rooms.
 During the preparation all case material must remain in the preparation room.
 In case team members leave for other destinations they will be accompanied by an ICC@M representative.

 - All presentations must be made in English.
 Teams must use PowerPoint 2010 (or 2007) for their presentations.
-PowerPoint files will be loaded on a computer in the presentation room.
+PowerPoint files will be loaded on to a computer in the presentation room.

 - Each team will receive copies (one per team member, thus 4 if possible, only pertaining to the core slides and not Q&A) of their presentation once it has been handed in to the competition officials.